Universe (Exo EP)

 Universe is the sixth extended play by South Korean–Chinese boy band Exo.
-It was released by SM Entertainment on December 26, 2017.
+It was released by SM Entertainment on December 26, 2017, and is the group's first album to be released without a Chinese edition.

 Release

 On December 14, 2017, Exo was announced to be releasing their sixth extended play and fourth "winter special" album titled Universe on December 21.
 Following the death of labelmate Jonghyun of Shinee, the album's release was postponed.
 Universe and the music video for its title track were eventually released on December 26, 2017.

 Single

 The lead single "Universe" debuted at number one on the Melon Realtime Chart.
 "Universe", produced by Shin Hyuk and MRey, is described as a rock ballad that talks about how a person will search the universe just to find their lover.
 The single debuted at number two on the South Korean Gaon Digital Chart.
 It also topped the Billboard Korea Kpop Hot 100 for the first week of 2018.

 Promotion

 Exo performed "Universe" for the first time on December 31 on MBC's year-end show, MBC Gayo Daejejeon.